 Team Lead, Beer

 You’ re most likely to see me with my daughter in the “beer tent.”
-That’s because we’ve both worked the beer tent for years and have been co-team leads for the past three years.
+That’s because we’ve both worked the beer tent for years and have been co-team leads for the past four years.
 I’ve attended The Goose every year since 2012.
 I originally came just to meet Jennifer Knapp, but met so many other wonderful people, I kept coming back.
 In my “normal” life, I’m a senior pricing analyst at Quest Diagnostics.
 On Sundays, I spend my mornings (and sometimes my afternoons at Maidencreek Church in Blandon, PA.
 And once a month, you’ll find me on TikTok with my dog, Huck, opening his Bark Box.
 And last, but not least, I love to play pickleball!
-I’ll have my palle and some balls with me, so bring yours and we’ll set up an impromptu court!
+I’ll have my paddle and some balls with me, so bring yours and we’ll set up an impromptu court!

 ADA Coordinator - assists people with disabilities/medical needs for a more accessible festival!

 The Rev. Carrie Craig – has spent much of her lifetime defining and redefining ‘accessibility.’
 She uses an electric wheelchair and has seen many changes as society strives to incorporate Disability Culture.
 She was ordained an Episcopal priest in 1993 and has worked as a minister, educator, and hospital chaplain.
 Committed to creating accessible faith communities, Carrie believes accessibility is more than building ramps and providing ASL.
 It is about welcoming and discovering how each person can enrich the community’s life and faith.
 Now retired, she lives in NC.
 She has joined the NC L’Arché community to help host an online reflection/ prayer gathering called ‘Y’all Belong.'
 By doing this and through her faith community, she has begun working in creative digital worship.
 She is an advocate for people with disabilities, a writer, and enjoys nature, and live music.